-12 Telangana Congress MLAs seek merger of CLP with TRS
+12 Telangana Congress MLAs join ruling TRS, speaker approves merger

-Hyderabad, June 06: 12 MLAs of the Telangana Congress have met with the Governor and sought the merger of the Congress Legislature Party with the Telangana Rashtrapati Samithi.
+Hyderabad, June 06: In a big setback to the Congress in Telangana, 12 of its 18 MLAs joined the ruling Telangana Rashtra Samithi on Thursday.
+Speaker P Srinivas Reddy approved the legislators' merger with the ruling party.

 The strength of the Congress in the 119 member house is down to 18 after Uttam Kumar Reddy tendered his resignation after being elected to the Lok Sabha.
 The move came in the wake of Congress MLA Rohith Reddy meeting TRS leader, K T Rama Rao and pledging his loyalty to the ruling party in the state.